Join Us

 LONDON PARKS and GARDENS (LPG)

 The LPG Winter Lecture Series starts on 21 October with a lecture by Dr Raol Curtis-Machin, Execuutive Direstor of Gardens at Royal Botanic Gardens, Kew, who will talk on 'Carbon Literacy and the Carbon Garden at Kew.
 The lecture will take place both in-person at The Garden Museum or online via Zoom.
-View details of other forthcoming LPG lectures in our Lectures Calendar UPDATED where you will find links to further information and the booking process.
+View details of other forthcoming LPG lectures in our Lectures Calendar No. 40 where you will find links to further information and the booking process.

 THE WI LEARNING HUB